-To the Shareholders of St. Augustine Gold and Copper Limited
+To the Shareholders of

+St. Augustine Gold and Copper Limited

-We have audited the accompanying consolidated financial statements of St. Augustine Gold and Copper Limited, which comprise the consolidated statements of financial position as at December 31, 2014 and 2013, and the consolidated statements of comprehensive loss, changes in equity and cash flows for the years then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of St. Augustine Gold and Copper Limited, which comprise the consolidated statements of financial position as at December 31, 2015 and 2014, and the consolidated statements of comprehensive loss, changes in shareholders' equity and cash flows for the years then ended, and a summary of significant accounting policies and other explanatory information.